 In June 2018, the FASB issued ASU 2018-08, Not-for-Profit Entities (Topic 958), Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
-ASU 2018-08 was issued to standardize how grants and other contracts received and made are classified across the sector, as either an exchange transaction or a contribution.
-ASU 2018-08 provides guidance to assist in the determination of whether a transaction is a contribution or an exchange transaction.
-If the transaction is deemed to be a contribution the guidance provides factors to consider with regard to whether the contribution is conditional or unconditional.
-For contributions received, if determined to be an unconditional contribution, the determination will then need to be made as to whether the contribution is restricted.
-ASU 2018-08 will assist in the determination of the nature of the transaction which will then govern the revenue and expense recognition methodology and timing of the transaction.
-The Society adopted ASU 2018-08 in 2019 under the modified prospective basis.
-The adoption of this update did not materially impact the consolidated financial statements.
+The ASU will assist in the determination of the nature of the transaction which will then govern the expense recognition methodology and timing of the transaction.
+The Society adopted ASU 2018-08 in 2020 under the modified prospective basis.
+The adoption of this update did not materially impact contributions and grants expense in the consolidated financial statements.